reach-sh/reach-lang/docs/src/tool/index.md

   + `ETH-browser` (or `ETH` for short), which targets a Dockerized private Ethereum network via a browser extension, like MetaMask.
   + `ALGO-browser` (or `ALGO` for short), which targets a Dockerized private Algorand network via an ARC-0011 browser wallet.
-  + `CFX-browser` (or `CFX` for short), which targets a Dockerized private Conflux network via a browser extension, like ConfluxPortal.

 + The environment variable `{!cmd} REACH_DEBUG`, if set to any non-empty value, enables debug messages from the Reach standard library, which will appear in the browser console.